d12frosted/elpa-mirror/gnu/bbdb-readme.txt

    `--with-wl-dir=DIR' specifies the path where Wanderlust can be found.
      Without this option the resulting BBDB build does not support WL.

+   `--with-notmuch-dir=DIR' specifies the path where Notmuch can be found.
+     Without this option the resulting BBDB build does not support Notmuch.

    `--with-lispdir=DIR' specifies where to install the lisp files.